Services on behalf of the Confederation

 The services will be provided by the National Bank for an adequate compensation.
 However, the services shall be provided free of charge if they facilitate the implementation of monetary policy.
 Remunerable services include payment transactions, liquidity management and custody of securities.
 The details of the services provided and the remuneration were laid down in agreements concluded between the Federal Finance Administration and the National Bank.

-In 2010, the SNB issued both money market debt register claims (MMDRCs) and Confederation bonds on behalf of and for the account of the Confederation.
-MMDRCs amounting to CHF 76.7 billion were subscribed, of which CHF 33.7 billion was allocated.
-The corresponding figures for Confederation bonds were CHF 6.8 billion and CHF 4.1 billion respectively.
-The auction procedure was used for these issues.
+In 2015, the SNB issued both MMDRCs and Confederation bonds on behalf of and for the account of the Confederation.
+MMDRCs amounting to CHF 125.3 billion were subscribed, of which CHF 24.2 billion was allocated.
+The corresponding figures for Confederation bonds were CHF 4.7 billion and CHF 2.7 billion respectively.
+As on previous occasions, the issues were effected by auction via an electronic trading platform.